 Field-hunting tip

-Look in oxidized tellurium-bearing hydrothermal ore deposits country — that is the host setting where xocomecatlite typically forms.
+Look in oxidized tellurium-bearing hydrothermal ore deposits country, the host setting where xocomecatlite typically forms.
 If you start seeing tellurite, paratellurite, emmonsite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, drusy coatings, aggregates habit, so train your eye for that shape before scanning the outcrop.